3caram/Arch/install.md

 	$ timedatectl set-local-rtc 0
 	$ timedatectl set-ntp true

-# To set locale system wide( Do NOT set LC_ALL=C. It overrides all the locale vars and messes up special characters)# Pay attention to the UTF-8.
-Capital letters!
-  $ echo LANG=en_US.UTF-8 > /etc/locale.conf && echo LC_ALL= >> /etc/locale.conf

 ## Add user(https://wiki.archlinux.org/index.php/Users_and_groups):
 # set the password for the root account using the passwd command(Skip if aleardy set for SSHD set up:
 	$ passwd